-Presently pediatric and juvenile caries is the most frequent chronic disease among children, and has a high prevalence among the Spanish population.
+Presently paediatric and juvenile caries is the most frequent chronic disease among children, and has a high prevalence among the Spanish population.

 In this multi-factorial disease, affecting in “milk teeth” as well as in permanent teeth, interaction with dependent factors of teeth, i.e. the type of diet, the bacterial plaque and time, are related.

-What treatment should be performed in case of pediatric or juvenile caries?
+What treatment should be performed in case of paediatric or juvenile caries?

 Early stages of child, teenager or young adult caries